jgeusebroek/docker-spotweb/README.md

 		jgeusebroek/spotweb

 Please NOTE that the volume is optional.
 Only necessary when you have special configuration settings.
 The database port is also optional.
-If omitted it will use the standard ports MySQL / PostgreSQL.
+If omitted it will use the standard port for MySQL / PostgreSQL.

 You should now be able to reach the spotweb interface on port 80.